ibm-cloud-docs/cis/rate-limiting.md

 **Traffic matching criteria** uses the AND operation.
 Enter a URL that you are rate limiting, and then when requests from the **Same IP exceeds** your specified number of **Requests per second**, the rule specified is triggered.

-The **Advanced Criteria** option allows you to specify which HTTP methods, header responses, and origin response codes to futher restrict the matching criteria.
+The **Advanced Criteria** option allows you to specify which HTTP methods, header responses, and origin response codes to further restrict the matching criteria.

 Select a value form the **Method** dropdown (ANY is the default).